At some point, every parent hears these three words: “My stomach hurts.”

 Drinking a lot of fluid is important, and not just to keep kids hydrated during a bout of gastroenteritis.
 Drinking enough fluids will help them maintain healthy bowel function.

 At least half the fluid a child drinks should be plain water.
-Avoid soda pop and other sugary drinks, including sweetened juices.
+Avoid soda pop and other sugary drinks, including sweetened juices, flavored waters and sports drinks.
 Too much sugar can actually cause stomach aches — not to mention obesity and the long-term health problems associated with it.